 I have to say, I like the act’s definition of “plain writing”:

 PLAIN WRITING.—The term ‘‘plain writing’’ means writing that is clear, concise, well-organized, and follows other best practices appropriate to the subject or field and intended audience.

 I also like the guide’s “Seven Traits of Writing,” originally developed by researcher Paul Diederich in the 1960s.
 According to the guide, Diederich asked 50 professionals to identify the qualities that make writing strong.
-The group came up with hundreds qualities which were then organized into seven traits.
+The group came up with hundreds of qualities which were then organized into seven traits.
 These traits became the basis for teaching writing in many states:

 1. Ideas (developing and supporting a strong main point)

 • The piece focuses on a main point.

 • Supporting points are logically developed and well explained.